artasparks/gpub/README.md

 ```

 Where `GC` is the Game Commentary SGF field.
 The field used for metadata storage is
-specified in the `glift.parse.sgfMetadatProperty` field.
+specified in the `glift.parse.sgfMetadataProperty` field.

 As per 2., template prameters may also be provided via the gpub API: